-Report on 2017 - 2018 plans - The Department plans to continue its work to identify and remove barriers that would affect individuals with disabilities and will continue to work with individuals with disabilities to meet reasonable accommodation requests.
+The Department plans to continue its work to identify and remove barriers that would affect individuals with disabilities and will continue to work with individuals with disabilities to meet reasonable accommodation requests.

 The Department will apply the definition of "Covered Veteran" for the purpose of employment as set forth in "Covered" Veterans as defined by the Vietnam-Era Veteran's Readjustment Assistance Act (VEVRAA) of 1974, (VEVRAA) amended by the Jobs for Veteran's Act of 2002.
-The Department will work to achieve the Department of Labor and Training's aspirational goal of 7% for persons with disabilities and 8% for veterans, reflecting the percentage of veterans making up the current workforce nationally.
+The Department will work to achieve the aspirational goal of 7% for persons with disabilities and will continue its efforts to meet any identified needs of employees or potential employees who are disabled, disabled veterans, and covered veterans.